 Jones grew up in Fort Collins, Colorado during which time her father worked at the former Stapleton Airport, contributing to her nostalgic connection to the location and her decision to take the job years later.
 In 1996, she graduated with a bachelor’s degree in journalism and mass communication from Drake University in Des Moines, Iowa.
 She came to Denver in 1998 and worked in public relations and marketing at Vance Kirkland Museum & Foundation, the University of Denver and ProLogis.

-She started out as a marketing coordinator at Forest City in 2005, but quickly worked her way up the ladder, utilizing her work ethic, leadership skills and demonstrating her value through her creative, out-of-the box ideas that emphasized group collaboration.
+She started out as a marketing coordinator at Forest City (now Brookfield Properties) in 2005, but quickly worked her way up the ladder, utilizing her work ethic, leadership skills and demonstrating her value through her creative, out-of-the box ideas that emphasized group collaboration.
 After a few short years, Jones was promoted to Marketing Director and worked closely with two other important female leaders on the builder program and community development teams—Lisa Hall and Heidi Majerik.
 The collaboration between these three women helped create a cohesive and strategic partnership that proved viable even during the economic downturn.